Jeremy Bowen receives the 2015 James Cameron Memorial Award

 After Cameron’s death in 1985, a Trust was set up in his memory to award an annual prize to a journalist whose work in the previous year had been "in the Cameron tradition".
-Since it was established, the Cameron Award has recognised some of the UK’s leading foreign-affairs journalists including Michael Buerk, John Simpson, Bridget Kendall, Fergal Keane and Lindsay Hilsum.
+Since it was established, the Cameron Award has recognised some of the UK’s leading foreign-affairs journalists including Michael Buerk, John Simpson, Bridget Kendall, Fergal Keane and Lindsey Hilsum.

 The recipient of the Award, which includes a prize of £500, is selected by a judging panel which includes George Alagiah, Michael Buerk and Stewart Purvis and is chaired by City Professor Howard Tumber.

 It is presented before the annual James Cameron Memorial Lecture held at City.
 This year's lecture was delivered by the Guardian’s Gary Younge and entitled “Democratic Imbalance: Who Decides What’s News?”